 - Switch 100% from the current Target Retirement Fund 20XX to partially between Fidelity’s broad stock market fund AND dividing the rest of the amount among large cap ETF, mid-size cap ETF, growth cap ETF, and international ETF.
 Perhaps 25% to each fund.

-I am very much a noob to investing and it is really through these personal finance and investing podcasts that I have gotten really motivated and taken action the past several months.
+It is really through these personal finance and investing podcasts that I have gotten really motivated and taken action the past several months.

 Would appreciate any tips, advice, suggestions on testing different retirement investment strategies through former employer retirement accounts.